ni/measurement-plugin-python/README.md

 ### Create and Manage Python Measurement Package by directly installing `ni-measurement-service` as a system-level package

-Measurement developers can also install MeasurementLink Services as a system package if their requirement is demanding.
+Measurement developers can also install `ni-measurement-service` as a system package if their requirement is demanding.

 1. Install the `ni-measurement-service` package from the command prompt